greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/modules/pgvector/pgvector.html.md

 ## <a id="using"></a>About the vector Types, Operators, and Functions

-`pgvector` provides a `vector` data type and an index access method named `ivfflat`.
-This type and method and the supporting functions and operators provided by the module enable you to to perform exact and approximate neighbor search on, and determine L2, inner product, and cosine distance between, embeddings.
+`pgvector` provides a `vector` data type and the index access methods `ivfflat` and `hnsw`.
+The type, methods, and the supporting functions and operators provided by the module enable you to perform exact and approximate neighbor search on, and determine L2, inner product, and cosine distance between, embeddings.
 You can also use the module to store and query embeddings.

 ### <a id="datatype"></a>vector Data Type